Duet3D/wiki-content/User_manual/Connecting_hardware/RS485_Modbus.md

 * **Bnnn**: Baud rate, default 57600bps.
 Set this to match your device
 * **Snnn**: serial port mode.
 1 by default, set to 7 for 'Device' for Modbus
 * **C"port_name"**: Port name for firmware Transmit/Receive control of the RS485 transceiver.
-  Not required when running on Duet hardware with a built-in RS485 transceiver.
+  Note: Not required when running on Duet hardware with a built-in RS485 transceiver.
 Not required if the transceiver module does automatic transmit/receive switching (note that such transceivers may not work with some Modbus devices).

 Add one of the following examples to config.g: